 Running in and around Tampa, the Hillsborough River is a great way to experience the area’s outdoor activities and eco-tourism.
 Canoe Escape offers full-day or half-day tours down the river where you’ll come face-to-face with some of Florida’s most beautiful creatures — white ibis, turtles and perhaps even a gator or two.

 Another fun way to experience the river closer to the city is via Pirate Water Taxi.
 The taxi boats ride up and down the Hillsborough River making 15 stops along downtown Tampa and the Riverwalk.
-It’s a fun mode of transportation to get around downtown and at only $20 for an all-day adult pass, it’s a great value.
+It’s a fun mode of transportation to get around downtown and it’s a great value.

 16 of 17